 The Disengaged Youth and Long-term Welfare Payment Recipients Measures are mutually exclusive and are equally ranked in the hierarchy.
 The measure that applies to a specific person will depend on their age.

-Example: Gabrielle is 24 years old and has been receiving NSA for 9 months.
+Example: Gabrielle is 24 years old and has been receiving JSP for 9 months.
 Gabrielle is subject to income management under the Disengaged Youth Measure.
 When Gabrielle turns 25 years old, she will no longer be subject to the Disengaged Youth Measure, but will be income managed under the Long-term Welfare Payments Recipients Measure if she continues receiving JSP or another category E welfare payment (126.96.36.199).